cocos/cocos-docs/en/animation/animation-editor.md

 ![shortcuts manager](./animation-editor/shortcuts-manager.png)

-Supports customizing the shortcuts of **animation-editor**.
-Directly click the shortcut key combination of the function you want to modify, a prompt will appear as shown below, you can directly modify the shortcut keys.
+Shortcuts can be customized in the **Animation** panel.
+Directly click the shortcut key combination of the function to be modified.
+A prompt will appear as shown below.

 ![shortcuts change](./animation-editor/shortcuts-change.png)